Ana C. Reyes: Federal judicial service

 On April 27, 2022, President Joe Biden announced his intent to nominate Reyes to serve as a United States district judge of the United States District Court for the District of Columbia.
+She had been recommended for the position by Delegate Eleanor Holmes Norton.
 On May 19, 2022, her nomination was sent to the Senate.
-President Biden nominated Reyes to the seat to be vacated by Judge Colleen Kollar-Kotelly, who will assume senior status upon confirmation of a successor.
+President Biden nominated Reyes to the seat being vacated by Judge Colleen Kollar-Kotelly, who announced her intent to assume senior status upon confirmation of a successor.
 A hearing on her nomination was held before the Senate Judiciary Committee on June 22, 2022.
 On August 4, 2022, her nomination reported out of committee by a 11–9–2 vote.

-On January 3, 2023, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; she was renominated later the same day.
+On January 3, 2023, Reyes' nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; she was renominated later the same day.
 On February 2, 2023, her nomination was reported out of committee by an 11–9 vote.
 On February 15, 2023, the Senate invoked cloture on her nomination by a 52–47 vote.
 Later that day, her nomination was confirmed by a 51–47 vote.
 She received her judicial commission on February 21, 2023.
-She become the first Hispanic woman and openly LGBTQ person to serve as a district court judge in Washington, D.C.
+Reyes was sworn in on February 22, 2023.
+She became the first Hispanic woman and openly LGBTQ person to serve as a district court judge in Washington, D.C.

+Notable rulings

+Position on Hunter Biden investigation

+Reyes criticized the United States Department of Justice (DOJ) in the House Select Committee on April 5, 2024, for refusing to allow attorneys involved in the Hunter Biden laptop controversy to comply with subpoenas issued by House Republicans.
+She accused the DOJ of hypocrisy in prosecuting Trump administration official Peter Navarro, noting that he had been imprisoned for not complying with House committee subpoenas.

+Trump tax return whistleblower case

+In January 2024, Reyes sentenced Charles E. Littlejohn, who leaked the tax returns of Donald Trump along with several other wealthy taxpayers to the media, to five years in prison.
+Reyes denounced Littlejohn's decision to leak Trump's tax returns as a "an attack on our constitutional democracy", stating: "When you target the sitting president of the United States, you're targeting the office and when you're targeting the office of the president of the United States, you're targeting democracy — you're targeting our constitutional system of government."
+Reyes added that Trump was under no legal obligation to release his tax returns, compared the whistleblower's actions to the January 6 United States Capitol attack.
+During the trial, Reyes told Littlejohn that "I have reacted so strongly to your case because it engenders the same fear that Jan.
+6 does".
+Reyes' decision to sentence Littlejohn to five years in prison received attention for being over six times longer than the four-to ten-month sentence recommended by the United States Federal Sentencing Guidelines.